vaibhavvashishtha/introtodev/README.md

 	1. Click on Add Folder to workspace
 		(img)
 	2. Add the folder that holds the code that we cloned in earlier steps
-	3. You will be able to see the code and in visual studio code and some more data on different bars in visual studio code
+	3. You will be able to see the code in visual studio code
+3. Update file and commit code
+	1. Open the Readme.md file
+	2. Write your name inside the file
+	3. Click on the github extension icon in the left bar
+	4. Add a message explaining your changes and click on the tick icon to commit code
+	5. Push the update code to the remote repository in github
+	6. Validate if the changes are available in the remote repository